bushbaby/diawi-uploader/README.md

 supported options:

 - token: The API token provided by diawi.com
-- find_by_udid: May users find apps by apps device id on diawi.com
+- find\_by_udid: May users find apps by apps device id on diawi.com
-- wall_of_apps: Should apps by advertised on the 'wall of apps'.
+- wall\_of_apps: Should apps by advertised on the 'wall of apps'.

+Use `diawi-uploader configure` to show the currently set configuration options.

+### Upload

 To upload a file to diawi use this simple command.